‘The Bachelor’ Nick Viall Admits To Hiding Boners And Farting On Dates

 Nick also revealed that he once snuck into one of the Bachelorettes rooms without any of the producers ever catching him.

-Viall also said he had hooked up with someone in Bachelor Nation outside of filming… but he had totally forgotten her name.
+Viall also said he had hooked up with someone in Bachelor Nation outside of filming, but he had totally forgotten her name.

 Note to @viallnicholas28…always give your rose to @RitaOra! ???? #WWHL pic.twitter.com/cm6Y7fsLDm